Basically all non-Swiss-nationals* may be affected by the new law.

 In regard to residence and settlement permits, a new law entered into force on 1 January 2019.
 Federal law stipulates that applicants for a C permit must provide written proof of level A1 and oral proof of level A2 in one of the national languages.
 The minimum requirement for the B permit is level A1 oral of CEFR (Common European Framework of Reference for Languages).

-This reliable evaluation leads to obtaining your language passport.
+This reliable fide test leads to obtaining your language passport.
 It is a possibility to prove one's language skills.
 The language passport is a document that demonstrates oral and written competence in the national languages: French, German and Italian.
 It is issued by the Secretariat on behalf of the State Secretariat for Migration (SEM) and is recognised in particular in the context of a naturalisation procedure or an application and renewal of a permit (B, C).

 Since 1 January 2018, new conditions apply to the naturalisation procedure.
 Several conditions (residence and integration-related) must be met, including "mastery of the French language (equivalent to or higher than level B1 in oral and A2 in written French of the Common European Framework of Reference for Languages)".
 According to Art.
 6 of the Legislation on Swiss Nationality, any person wishing to obtain Swiss nationality must demonstrate oral language skills in a Swiss national language at least at the CEFR (Common European Framework of Reference for Languages) level B1, and written language skills at least at reference level A2 of CEFR.

-French is not your mother tongue.
+French, German or Italian is not your mother tongue.

-Evaluation of language skills in a progressive and individual manner (possible to register for a single module as required).
+Fide test of language skills in a progressive and individual manner (possible to register for a single module as required).

 "Speaking" (oral assessment), duration: 20minutes - introductory interview, interactive tasks